Tayyaba-Abro/Google-Case-Study-Top-Selling-Mobile-Phone-Analysis/README.md

 By acting on these insights, manufacturers can optimize their product portfolios, target specific regions, and remain competitive in the dynamic global mobile phone market.

+## Dashboard
+The dashboard of Top Selling Mobile Phones is created on Tableau.